-- 1. Number of eggs oiled - 2.
-Number of nests with a potential for oiling - 3.
-GPS track logs (as ArcGIS shapefile) of all routes driven within the study areas - 4.
-GPS locations of all desert tortoise remains that cannot be associated with a specific raven nest orperch - 5.
-GPS locations of all desert tortoise sightings (including roadkill) - 6.
-See bullet point #2 "Budget" for Monthly Financial Requirements
+- 1. GPS track logs (as ArcGIS shapefile) of all routes driven within the study areas - 2.
+GPS locations of all desert tortoise remains that cannot be associated with a specific raven nest orperch - 3.
+GPS locations of all desert tortoise sightings (including roadkill) - 4.
+See bullet point Item 2 "Budget" for Monthly Financial Requirements